 Systems Engineering Plan (SEP) Updates

-The SEP is updated as needed to reflect technical progress achieved to date and to reflect changes in the technical approaches stemming from the findings and results of the technical reviews, program reviews, acquisition milestones, or other program decision points.
+The SEP is updated as needed to reflect technical progress and changes in the technical approaches stemming from the findings and results of the technical reviews, program reviews, acquisition milestones, or other program decision points.
 The SEP is updated and submitted for Milestone Decision Authority (MDA) approval at each program milestone.
 A draft update is due for the Development RFP Release Decision Point and approved at Milestone B.

 Systems Engineering Plan (SEP) Focus Areas